-- 45. the standard hour is useful for ascertaining

-- a. overhead variance

-- b. budgeting

-- c. labour time

-- d. material rate

-- 46. wage rate standard differ for grades or kind of

-- a. material

-- b. labour

-- c. production

-- d. none of these

-- 47. the resolution in to constituent parts and explanation of variances

-- a. variance analysis

-- b. standard costing

-- c. budgeting

-- d. none of these

-- 48. variance analysis is like the

-- a. processing unit

-- b. cost control

-- c. both a and b

-- d. none of these

-- 49. favourable variance may also called

-- a. positive variance

-- b. credit variance

-- c. both a and b

-- d. none of these

-- 50. unfavourable variance may also called

-- a. adverse

-- b. credit variance

-- c. all the above

-- d. none of these

-- 51. Which of the following is a primary objective of managerial accounting?

-- a.
-Reporting financial information to external parties

-- b.
-Evaluating the financial performance of a company

-- c.
-Providing information for internal decision-making

-- d.
-Complying with tax regulations

-- 52. What type of costing system focuses on assigning costs to specific products or services for decision-making purposes?

-- a.
-Job costing

-- b.
-Process costing

-- c.
-Activity-based costing (ABC)

-- d.
-Standard costing

-- 53. Which analysis technique involves evaluating the costs and benefits of different alternatives to aid decision-making?

-- a.
-Break-even analysis
+St.Joseph's College of Arts and Science for Women, Hosur.
+45. the standard hour is useful for ascertaining a. overhead variance b. budgeting d. material rate c. labour time 46. wage rate standard differ for grades or kind of material b. labour a. d. none of these production c.
+47. the resolution in to constituent parts and explanation of variances variance analysis b. standard costing a. budgeting d. none of these c.
+48. variance analysis is like the processing unit b. cost control a. both a and b d. none of these С 49. favourable variance may also called b. credit variance a. positive variance c. both a and b d. none of these 50. unfavourable variance may also called a. adverse b. credit variance all the above d. none of these c.
+51. Which of the following is a primary objective of managerial accounting?
+Reporting financial information to external parties a. b.
+Evaluating the financial performance of a company c.
+Providing information for internal decision-making d.
+Complying with tax regulations 52.
+What type of costing system focuses on assigning costs to specific products or services for decision-making purposes? a.
+Job costing b.
+Process costing c.
+Activity-based costing (ABC) Standard costing d.
+53. Which analysis technique involves evaluating the costs and benefits of different alternatives to aid decision-making? a.
+Break-even analysis Department of Commerce 65